 More good varieties: Veteran’s Honor (hybrid tea); Double Delight ( hybrid tea); Lady Elsie May (shrub); Traviata (hybrid tea); Touch of Class (hybrid tea); Nicole (floribunda); Louise Estes (hybrid tea); Outta the Blue (shrub); Fourth of July (climber); Aunt Ruth (climber); Altissimo (climber); Gemini (hybrid tea); Olympiad (hybrid tea); Wild Blue Yonder (grandiflora); Cinco de Mayo (floribunda); Jeanne Lajoie (climbing miniature)

-New roses for 2016: Easter Basket (floribunda); Pink Flamingo (grandiflora); Pink Traviata (hybrid tea); Cherry Parfait (grandiflora); Bolero (floribunda); Eternal Flame (hybrid tea); Oh My! (floribunda); Love Song (floribunda).
+New roses: Easter Basket (floribunda); Pink Flamingo (grandiflora); Pink Traviata (hybrid tea); Cherry Parfait (grandiflora); Bolero (floribunda); Eternal Flame (hybrid tea); Oh My! (floribunda); Love Song (floribunda).